 Interested in joining our chapter?
 Membership opportunities are dependent on chapter openings.

 If you know someone in our chapter, talk to her about getting started, membership obligations and our membership drive timeline.
 If you do not know someone in NCL, you are invited to complete this Membership Inquiry Form.

 For any questions regarding Membership, requests for transfers or assistance with connecting as a Sustainer, email us.

-There are ten distinct chapters of National Charity League, Inc. (NCL) in the Austin/Round Rock area.
-(Austin, Capital of Texas, Hill Country, Hills of Austin, Lake Austin, Lake Travis, North Austin, Round Rock, South Austin Wildflowers and Treaty Oak)
+There are eleven distinct chapters of National Charity League, Inc. (NCL) in the Austin/Round Rock area.
+(Austin, Austin 360, Capital of Texas, Hill Country, Hills of Austin, Lake Austin, Lake Travis, North Austin, Round Rock, South Austin Wildflowers and Treaty Oak)

 All the Austin Area chapters have the same membership requirements and timeline.
 Our membership process starts in the fall of each year for membership the following school year.
 Mothers typically begin the membership process in November of their daughter’s 6th grade year.
 While all the Chapters are under the National NCL umbrella, each individual chapter has its own personality.
 We encourage you to review all the different chapters and learn about them at their separate Prospective Open House Meetings.
 While you may attend as many Chapter Open House meetings as you’d like, you may only apply for membership to one Chapter.

 If you choose to apply for membership, you must secure a sponsor from our chapter and attend a mandatory membership informational meeting.

 The Membership Drive for Chapter year 2023-2024 Capital of Texas Chapter begins fall 2022.